History & Policy

 In accordance with United States Department of Agriculture Civil Rights regulations 7 CFR 15 which effectuates Title VI of the Civil Rights Act of 1964, any recipient of federal financial assistance, regardless of the amount, is subject to civil rights reviews.

-In Extension, compliance with civil rights laws in the area of educational programs assures that every customer and colleague is treated with fairness, equality, and respect and that we are inclusive and have adequate diversity.
-Our primary goal in Extension is to create societal value through research-based education that is relevant to the needs of our stakeholders and embraces and surpasses USDA civil rights expectations by identifying gaps and opportunities to develop and improve educational programming to all citizens of the state.
+In Extension, compliance with civil rights laws in the area of educational programs assures that every person is treated with fairness and respect with equal opportunity to meaningfully participate in our services, programs, and activities.
+Our primary goal in Extension is to create societal value through research-based education that is relevant to the needs of our stakeholders and improves educational programming to all residents of the state.

 Learn More: